-If you would like to recycle at your organization’s next event, the District can help!
-We have recycling containers available for loan to any organization sponsoring an event in Hamilton County.
+Do you want to recycle at your organization’s next event?
+If so, the Hamilton County Recycling and Solid Waste District (District) can help!
+Recycling containers are available for loan to any organization, school, or community sponsoring an event in Hamilton County, Ohio.

-The containers are designed specifically for event recycling–they are highly visible and easily recognizable as a recycling container.
+The containers are designed specifically for event recycling—highly visible and easily recognizable as a recycling container.
 We provide the containers and plastic liners for free.
 You are responsible for collecting and recycling the material.

-Contact the District today to request containers for your community’s next event at (513) 946-7737 or e-mail Cher Mohring.
-Containers are available on a first come, first serve basis.
+To request containers for your organization, school, or community’s next event, complete the Container Loan Request Form.
+Containers are available on a first come, first served basis.

 Tips for Successful Recycling at Your Event